millsguo/anit_cms_for_zf3/README.md

      * extranet login : /siteprivate?myspace=token of your private space (you will find the token in the database)
      * extranet web page : /siteprivate/displayprivatepage/your page without phtml extension

-- Login to connect to the back-office : user : anit_admin
+- Default login to connect to the back-office:
+    - user : anit_admin
-password : anit_admin
+    - password : anit_admin
+    - url : /backofficeaccess

-- Login to connect to the extranet : user : anit_private@anit.org
+- Default login to connect to the extranet :
+    - user : anit_private@anit.org
-password : anit_private@anit.org
+    - password : anit_private@anit.org
+    - url : /siteprivate?myspace=token_of_the_privatespace_stored_in_the_space_table

-- Requirement
+- Database
+    - The configuration of the database is located in module/Application/src/DBConnection/DBConnection.php
-MySql 5 or above
+    - MySql 5 or above is required

+- PHP
-php >= 5.6 for zend framework 3
+    - php >= 5.6 for zend framework 3